Cummings, Willard Warren

 - Willard Warren Cummings papers, 1911-1975

-- Image Gallery items from other collections related to Cummings, Willard Warren
+- Image and Media Gallery items from other collections related to Cummings, Willard Warren

 This transcript is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with Willard Cummings, 1973 Mar.
 20, Archives of American Art, Smithsonian Institution.